Sample Efficient Reinforcement Learning in Mixed Systems through Augmented Samples and Its Applications to Queueing Networks: Experiments

 \subsection{Additional Simulations on the Wireless Network}

 We also evaluate the performance of our algorithm on the wireless network (Fig.~\ref{fig:wireless}) under different sets of arrival rates.
 The results of average queue length compared with those of Max-Weight are summarized in Table~\ref{tab:wireless}.
 We can observe that ASG performs better than Max-Weight in all the cases.
+Simulation results on a more complicated two-phase wireless network can be found in the supplemental material (Section \ref{sec:two-phase-wireless}).